Marv Wolfman: 1960s

 Wolfman's first published work for DC Comics appeared in Blackhawk No. 242 (Aug.–Sept.
 1968).
-He and longtime friend Len Wein created the character Jonny Double in Showcase No. 78 (November 1968) scripted by Wolfman.
+He and longtime friend Len Wein created the character Jonny Double in Showcase No. 78 (November 1968) plotted by Wolfman and scripted by Joe Gill.
 The two co-wrote "Eye of the Beholder" in Teen Titans No. 18 (Dec.
 1968), which would be Wein's first professional comics credit.
 Neal Adams was called upon to rewrite and redraw a Teen Titans story which had been written by Wein and Wolfman.
 The story, titled "Titans Fit the Battle of Jericho!", would have introduced DC's first African American superhero, but was rejected by publisher Carmine Infantino.
 The revised story appeared in Teen Titans No. 20 (March–April 1969).
 Wolfman and Gil Kane created an origin for Wonder Girl in Teen Titans No. 22 (July–Aug.
 1969) which introduced the character's new costume.

 1970s

 He and artist Bernie Wrightson co-created Destiny in Weird Mystery Tales No. 1 (July–Aug.
 1972), a character which would later be used in the work of Neil Gaiman.

 In 1972, Wolfman moved to Marvel Comics as a protégé of then-editor Roy Thomas.
 When Thomas stepped down, Wolfman eventually took over as editor, initially in charge of the publisher's black-and-white magazines, then finally the color line of comics.
 Wolfman said in 1981 that, "Marvel never gave [its] full commitment to" the black-and-white line.
 "No one wanted to commit themselves to the staff."
 He added, "We used to farm the books out to Harry Chester Studios [sic] and whatever they pasted up, they pasted up.
 I formed the first production staff, hired the first layout people, paste-up people."
 Wolfman stepped down as editor-in-chief to spend more time writing.

 He and artist Gene Colan crafted The Tomb of Dracula, a horror comic that became "one of the most critically [sic]acclaimed horror-themed comic books ever".
 During their run on this series, they created Blade, a character who would later be portrayed by actor Wesley Snipes in a film trilogy.
 In addition, the editorship of Marvel could not resist the opportunity to assign a writer with such a surname to contribute a few stories to their concurrent monster title, Werewolf by Night, with a playful editor's comment: "At last -- WEREWOLF -- written by a WOLFMAN."